How Wearable Gadgets Are Changing Healthcare

 2. Managing Chronic Illnesses

-3. Promoting Preventative Health Care
+3. Promoting Better Health Habits

 5. Improving Heart Health with ECG Monitors

-6. Helping People Stick to Treatment Plans
+6. Helping Patients Stick to Treatment Plans

-7. Better Healthcare Decisions with Data
+7. Making Smarter Healthcare Decisions with Data

 Related Articles